Adolfo Kaminsky: Post-war

-Kaminsky subsequently lived for ten years in Algiers, married to a Tuareg woman, with whom he had five children, including hip-hop singer Rocé.
+Kaminsky subsequently lived for ten years in Algiers, married a Tuareg woman, and had five children, including hip-hop singer Rocé.

 In 1982, he moved to France with a temporary residence permit.
 All his family was naturalized French in 1992.

 Kaminsky died on 9 January 2023, at the age of 97.

 Awards

-Adolfo Kaminsky was awarded the Croix du Combattant, the Croix du combattant volontaire de la Résistance, and recently the Médaille de Vermeil de la ville de Paris for his acts during the Resistance.
+Adolfo Kaminsky was awarded the Croix du Combattant, the Croix du combattant volontaire de la Résistance, and the Médaille de Vermeil de la ville de Paris for his acts during the Resistance.